PLANNING FOR YOUR SESSION

 The most important things for you to consider are clothing, makeup/hair styling, and location.

-I suggest no more than 2-3 outfits (2 max for large family groups of 5 or more).
+I suggest no more than 2 outfits (half hour per outfit).
 This gives us time for photographing and changing.
 Long gone are the days of being matchy matchy, but coordination of styles and colors IS KEY.
 Try choosing one item of clothing and build your color palette around that.
 Layers and textures add extra dimension to your portraits.
 We suggest sticking to neutral or earth tones so that the focus remains on your family.
 These tones are timeless and will typically work with every decor in your home.
 Avoid busy patterns and bright bold neon colors.
 Also avoid tank tops, excessively tight or baggy clothes.
 Pinterest is a great place to check for ideas.
 Still need additional help?
 Send me an email or call me.

 Makeup and Hair:

 Ladies, a light coat of 'natural looking' makeup will go a long way to enhance your features and help your face stand out in your photos.
 We suggest using a professional makeup artist and hair stylist to ensure your photos look their best.
 Men, should be well groomed as well.
-Let me know via your questionnaire if you need suggestions on a makeup artist or hair stylist.
 Avoid tanning within 2 days of your session.

-Family sessions are held outdoors at a local park, garden, field, lake, or uptown.
+Our small Family sessions (5 or less) are held outdoors at a local park, garden, field, lake, or uptown.
 But we can accommodate a studio session (for health reasons i.e. severe allergies or 'extreme' weather conditions on the day of your session).
 Be sure to indicate the type of location you are interested in via the questionnaire.

 TIPS FOR A SMOOTH SESSION